JacksonKuo/blog/_posts/2025-3-2-app-defense-part-9.markdown

 * Automatically delete head branches

 #### Misc
 CircleCI status checks automatically link back to the Job, which is nice.
+And there's a convenience artifact tab for my jacoco HTML report.

 # Status Badge
 CircleCI has a nice build status badge that can be embedded into the README.[^3]